GolfyMcG/template/README.md

 This is a template that I continue to update for getting started on a any cool new web apps I'm looking to build.

 ## Tech Stack
- - Managed by Bundler
+ - Back-end
   - Ruby 2.2.1
   - Rails 4.2.0
   - Unicorn
- - Manage by Heroku
   - PostgreSQL
-  - Ubuntu
+  - Ubuntu (Depends on hosting provider... but probably Heroku)
+ - Front-End
+  - Styling: SCSS
+  - JavaScript: JQuery and Underscore
+  - Framework: Bourbon with Bitter and Neat

 ## Getting Started
 This is a brief guide to getting this template started.